alvarosaavedrad/html-components/README.md

 Red line under title in left block is animated from 0 to 100 every 4 seconds.
 Brand images in right block change every 4 seconds too.

-## 2️⃣ Component
+## 3️⃣ Component

-Red line under title in left block is animated from 0 to 100 every 4 seconds.
-Brand images in right block change every 4 seconds too.
+Description line is animated as type writing every 5 seconds.
+Jobs number can be changed by param.